 Civil War Women

-Duke Universitys online archival collection containing primary Internet sources and manuscripts dealing with womens activities during the Civil War.
+Duke University's online archival collection containing digitized manuscripts that illustrate the activities of three women during the Civil War.
 Scanned images make rare documents available in full text.

 Contributions of 20th Century Women to Physics

-"This database provides access to digital collections of primary sources (photos, letters, diaries, artifacts, etc.) that document the history of women in the United States."
+"This database provides access to digital collections of primary sources (photos, letters, diaries, artifacts, etc.) that document the history of women in the United States.
+These diverse collections range from Ancestral Pueblo pottery to interviews with women engineers from the 1970s."

 Maintained by Sweet Briar College, this site is dedicated to preserving and creating access to speeches made by influential contemporary women.